How to Paint Rocks for Beginners

 She used simple acrylic craft paints, a paintbrush, and used a black paint pen to write her words on at the end.

-Here is another thank you design for nurses/doctors and medical workers.
+Here is another thank you design for nurses/doctors.

 I used a blue which I mixed in with some white to make the medical “scrub” color.
 I used a fine-tipped paintbrush and then painted on the details and words.

-I found a rock that looked face shaped and I thought I could use it to paint a doctor/nurse/medical worker as a part of my medical worker thank you series.
+I found a rock that looked face shaped and I thought I could use it to paint a doctor/nurse as a part of my thank you series.

 As above, I used a fine tipped brush to paint on the design.
 I made the pink cheeks perfectly round by using a simple Q-tip (it works amazing at creating uniform round shapes)